dippmatt/vis-e-control/README.md

 ## Getting started

- - Install the required python requirements using `make init_venv`.
+ - Install the required python requirements using `make init_env`.

 - Then activate the environment using `source venv/bin/activate`